zopefoundation/zdaemon/src/zdaemon/README.txt

 Using zdaemon requires specifying a number of options, which can be given in a configuration file, or as command-line options.
 It also accepts commands teling it what do do.
-The commants are:
+The commands are:

 start
     Start a process as a daemon